John Morgridge: Philanthropy

 In 1996, the University Center for Community Service at the University of Wisconsin–Madison was renamed the Morgridge Center for Public Service in recognition of a generous endowment to expand its scope.

-In 2006, the Morgridges supported the founding of a public-private partnership between the Morgridge Institute for Research and the Wisconsin Institute for Discovery with a 50 million donation.
+In 2006, the Morgridges supported the founding of a public-private partnership between the Morgridge Institute for Research and the Wisconsin Institute for Discovery with a $50 million donation.

 In 2010, Morgridge and his wife donated $175 million to create the Fund for Wisconsin Scholars, an endowment which will provide grants to low-income students attending one of Wisconsin's public colleges or universities.
 Morgridge Family Foundation donated funds to Immanuel Lutheran School, Mount Olive Lutheran Church, and to several educational and volunteering organizations.

 Looking back on his life, says John Morgridge, in addition to parents, church and school, "it's the community that helps form our moral compass.
 It's those attitudes that I've remembered through my entire lifetime.
 We've been very blessed with what this country has given us.
 And we intend, before we die, to give it back."

 Morgridge is on several corporate and charity boards of directors, including the Nature Conservancy, the Wisconsin Alumni Research Foundation, and was a trustee of Stanford University (2002–2007) where he teaches management at the Graduate School of Business.
 Morgridge and his wife are among the group of American billionaires who have committed to give the majority of their wealth to the philanthropic causes and/or charities as part of The Giving Pledge.

+Morgridge and his wife donated $140 million towards the construction of the University of Wisconsin's School of Computer, Data and Information Sciences, which was subsequently named in his honor (Morgridge Hall) and opened in 2025.